 But it shouldn’t be so.
 Every one of us needs to slow down a little from time to time and be calm.
 Otherwise, stress will build up and will affect how we deal with the people around us, not only in the workplace but also at home.

-The practice of meditation is a way for us to be still for a while and let our minds become focused until we become calm enough to deal with the daily pressures of life.
+The practise of meditation is a way for us to be still for a while and let our minds become focused until we become calm enough to deal with the daily pressures of life.

 The Origins of Meditation

-The practice of meditation has been around for several millennia.
+The practise of meditation has been around for several millennia.
 Although there are no recorded texts which would point exactly when this practice started, several ancient civilizations became the cradle of today’s meditation practices.

 India particularly is hailed as the proponent of meditation as an organized practice.
 Over centuries, many Hindu scholars have written about meditation, from the ways of doing it to its benefits.